 That is the reason we suggest each WordPress site utilize a caching plugin.
 Caching can make your WordPress site somewhere in the range of 2x to 5x quicker.

-There are a lot of caching plugins which are available for WordPress, but we recommend using the WP Super Cache plugin.
+There are a lot of caching plugins that are available for WordPress, but we recommend using the WP Super Cache plugin.

 Search engines take site speed to be an important factor for search rankings.